KARAN-D05/Computing_Machinery_from_Scratch/README.md

   <sub> Waveform Analysis of RAM Engine </sub>
 </p>

-## 🔬 RTL Synthesis Results (Yosys)
+## 🔬 RTL Synthesis, Timing and Power Analysis

-To verify hardware realizability, all modules were synthesized using Yosys.
-The resulting gate-level netlists were analyzed to compare architectural complexity and resource utilization across the project.
+To verify hardware realizability, all modules were synthesized using Yosys, technology mapped to the Sky130HD standard-cell library, and analyzed using static timing and power estimation.
+The resulting gate-level netlists were used to compare architectural complexity, silicon area, timing characteristics, and power consumption across the project.

-> Technology : sky130HD
+> Technology: Sky130HD

-### 📊 RTL Synthesis Comparison
+### 📊 Implementation Metrics Comparison

 | Module                 | Cells | Area | Critical Path Delay | Power |  Key Hardware Structures                                            | Purpose                                                                        |
 | ---------------------- | ----- | ---- |---------------- | ----------- | --------------------------------------- | ------------------------------------------------------------------------------ |